-Since the beginning of the coronavirus crisis, most companies (28.4 percent) with 2 or more employees have opted for the NOW-1 scheme (Temporary emergency scheme for job retention).
-Among the government's major financial support measures, the fixed costs schemes (TOGS, TVL-1, TVLQ4-2020) come in second, with 26 percent of companies as at 28 February 2021.
+Since the beginning of the coronavirus crisis, most companies (28.9 percent) with 2 or more employees have opted for the NOW-1 scheme (Temporary emergency scheme for job retention).
+Among the government's major financial support measures, the fixed costs schemes (TOGS, TVL-1, TVLQ4-2020, TVLQ1-2021) come in second, with 27.3 percent of companies as at 31 May 2021.
 At the request of the Ministry of Economic Affairs and Climate (EZK), Statistics Netherlands periodically maps out participation in and financial support from these measures.

 How many businesses have been granted deferral of payment by the Tax and Customs Administration?

-From 1 April to 28 February, due to the coronavirus crisis, the Tax and Customs Administration granted nearly 317 thousand businesses three months' deferral of payment regarding income tax, health insurance law, corporation tax, wage tax and turnover tax (VAT).
-Over 26 thousand of the 66 thousand businesses with 10 to 250 employed persons applied for and were granted a deferral.
-Of businesses with 2 to 9 employed persons, 19 percent applied for and were granted a deferral; of businesses with 1 employed person, 10 percent.
+From 1 April 2020 to 31 May 2021, due to the coronavirus crisis, the Tax and Customs Administration granted more than 347 thousand businesses three months' deferral of payment regarding income tax, health insurance law, corporation tax, wage tax and turnover tax (VAT).
+Nearly 27 thousand of the 66 thousand businesses with 10 to 250 employed persons applied for and were granted a deferral.
+Of businesses with 2 to 9 employed persons, 20 percent applied for and were granted a deferral; of businesses with 1 employed person, almost 11 percent.

 How much increase is seen in government debt?

 The increase in expenditure of 11 billion euros in Q1 2021 was largely due to subsidies provided by the Dutch government to help the private sector through the coronavirus crisis.
 Government revenues were 2 billion euros lower than in the same quarter last year.
 Tax revenues in particular decreased in Q1.
 Both wage and income tax and dividend tax fell by 1 billion euros.